migalha212/Tenebris/docs/README.md

 ### Collision Detection
 Although it is not yet fully apparent in gameplay due to ongoing feature development, the game already incorporates a collision detection mechanism.
 This system will be a crucial part of the game, determining whether entities can move to specific positions and if monsters successfully deal damage to Dylan.

-## **Features In Development**
-This section highlights the features that are currently being worked on but are not yet fully implemented.
-While these functionalities are in progress, they may not be fully functional or may be subject to changes before completion.
-Check back later for updates as we continue to improve and expand the game!

 ### Difficulty Levels

+- **Easy**

+- **Normal**

+- **Champion**

+- **Heartless**

+Monsters become increasingly stronger the higher the difficulty chosen.
+In addition, there are also some changes worth highlighting:

 - **Easy**:
-  - The player’s HP resets at the beginning of every arena;
-  - The player has a bigger starting Health Pool;
+  - Dylan has a bigger starting HP.
-  - Every monster drops a bit of energy, energy regenerates at a normal level.

-- **Medium**:
-  - The player’s HP resets at the beginning of every arena;
-  - Every monster drops a bit of energy, energy regeneration slightly reduzed.

-- **Champion**:
-  - The player's HP resets at the beginning of every level;
-  - Only bigger monsters drop energy.

 - **Heartless**:
-  - Champion difficulty level;
-  - If you die, game over!
+  - Champion difficulty level but if you die, game over!

 ### **Game Elements**
-All Game Elements (entities, projectiles and static elements, like walls) are defined by their position and size.
+All Game Elements (entities, camera, projectiles, particles and static elements) are defined by their position, hitbox and the correspondent animation.

 ### Entity

 The entities in the game are Dylan (our player) and the monsters.
 While they share some common attributes, they also have distinct characteristics:

 **Shared Attributes:**
+- **Position** : a vector with 2 dimensions that represents the current position of the Entity.
+- **Hitbox** : a virtual boundary around the Entities, used to detect collisions and/or interactions.
 - **Health Points** (HP) : the amount of damage an Entity can take before dying.
 - **Velocity** :  the speed at which an entity can move, measured in units per second.
-- **Aceleration** : rate at which an entity's velocity changes over time.
-It is typically measured in units of speed per unit of time and can indicate how quickly an entity speeds up or slows down.

 **Distinguishing Attributes:**
+- Monsters:
   - **Damage** (DMG) : the amount of HP that is taken away from an entity in the interaction (Monsters only).
-- **Energy** (EN) : a resource used by the player (Dylan) to fire weapons.
+  - **Vision Range**: the distance that an Monster can detect Dylan and consequently react to him.
+- Dylan:
+  - **List of weapons and Selected Weapon**: these two combined represent our system of weapons.

+### Camera
+Implemented with the objective of making levels with more than one arena (as shown on the level 6 of the game). it is responsible for changing the arena displayed to the player whenever he passes the limits of one arena and enters another.

 ### Projectiles
-Projectiles represent distinct types of ammunition in the game, with Bullet being a simple, linear damage-dealing projectile, and Explosive Bullet offering more advanced mechanics (such as area-of-effect damage).
+Projectiles represent distinct types of ammunition in the game, with Bullet being a simple, linear damage-dealing projectile, and Explosive Bullet offering more advanced mechanics (such as area-of-effect damage) and the Speel being the Tenebris Harbinger's means of attack.

 **Shared Attributes:**
+> As expected, they have in common the common attributes of Game Elements.
 - **Velocity** : projectile moves with a constant speed in the direction defined by its velocity vector.
+- **Direction** : projectile can move in every direction, so it is useful to track it individually.
-- **Damage** :  both projectiles inflict damage when they interact with entities that can take damage.
+- **Damage** : projectiles inflict damage when they interact with entities that can take damage.

 **Distinguish Attributes:**
 - While Bullet causes straightforward damage to any entity that can take damage, the Explosive Bullet deals area-of-effect damage upon impact, affecting multiple entities within the blast radius.
+- The Spell represents something like a fireball and does straightforward damage as the Bullet.

+> Bullet and Explosive Bullet are projectiles used by Dylan (through his guns), while the speel is thrown by Tenebris Harbinger.

+### Particles
+We decided to implement some particles, effects that result from an interaction between Game Elements, into our game with the goal of giving it more life.
+On the game, it's possible to see four different types of particles:
+- Breakable Wall Damage: when a Breakable Wall takes damage some stones fall to the ground, with the aim of giving a visual indication to the player that their hit has been registered.
+- Damage Blood: happens when an Entity is hitted and consists of particles of blood falling to the ground, representing that the Entity took damage.
+- Death Blood: similar to Damage Blood but with a bigger ammount of blood, so it is easier to understand that the Entity died.
+- Speel Explosion: these particles are produced when a speel hits something.

 ### Static Elements